How to save money on taxes in 2020?

 Rate this post

-Tax deductions and tax credits are usually referred to like the same by most people.
-They can make a significant impact and cut down the tax bill significantly but in different ways.
-Learn the main differences— along with some of my favorite tips for saving money this tax season.
+Tax deductions and credits are usually referred to as the same by most people.
+They can make a significant financial impact and reduce the amount owed to the government, but they function in distinct ways.
+Learn the key differences—along with some effective strategies for keeping more money in your pocket this filing season.

 What is the difference between a tax credit and a tax deduction?

-Here are some tips that can help you be ready for your income tax and save some money in taxes in the years 2019 and 2020.
+Here are some tips that can help you be ready for your income tax and save some money in the years 2019 and 2020.

 • Home office deduction